Meet the founder – Jibs Life

 You can find Jibs Life here:

 If Natalie has inspired you to start your shoe brand journey, I’d love to help you.
-As a forward-thinking shoe industry professional with 20+ years experience, I’ll make the path to success smoother for you.
+As a forward-thinking shoe industry professional with 25+ years experience, I look forward to making the path to success smoother for you.